The Northern Lights probably need no introduction. That being said, finding the best places to see the Northern Lights

 The images of them are so iconic and they are a natural wonder that is even more amazing to see in real life.
 Seeing them in person is an experience I cherish so much and would recommend to anyone anywhere to try to do!

 The day I saw them for the very first time was actually quite cloudy but as per my photos, you can see that they are still very bright and visible despite the clouds.

 They light up the sky and are a natural wonder truly worthy of the awe people typically ascribe to them.
 Honestly, they’re so incredible to see and there’s a heap of the best places to see the Northern Lights dotted all across the world.

-Before I go on to the list of places to see the Northern Lights – here are a few tips, tricks and bits of advice that will help plan your trip to see them:
+Now, before I go on to the list of best places to see the Northern Lights, here are a few tips and tricks that will help plan your trip,

 Northern Lights Photography Tips and Settings

 1.)
 Don’t bother with your iPhone

-It looks like you could take a photo on it when you actually see the lights but you will end up with just a dark screen. 🙂
+It looks like you could take a photo on it when you actually see the lights but you will end up with just a dark screen.
+The low exposure setting can work for really bright Northern Lights, but you will get a lot of noise and won’t be the best.

 (*Sidebar: There are some apps that can help take Northern Lights photos now but you’re better off with a proper camera for this.

 Plus, if you can make it even longer – go for it!
 Set your aperture (the f value) as low as it will go on your camera.

 Higher ISO adds a lot of noise but you could try ISO 400 – 800 too but try not to go higher than that.